josmithiii/foleys_gui_magic/README-JOS.md

 scatter-plot	        - Potentially just the scatter-plot, if I can wean it to
                           use MagicPlotComponent instead of MagicAudioPlotComponent
-                          (considering this if finishing scatter-plot-for-main is just too much)
+                          (considering this if finishing scatter-plot-for-main is just too much) midi-display            - Simple GuiItem for displaying latest MIDI (like what Logic displays)